akhil888binoy/akhil888binoy/README.md

 # 👽 INDIE HACKER
 Welcome!
-I'm an accomplished software developer specializing in UiPath, React.js, and DevOps.
+I'm an accomplished software developer specializing in UiPath and ME(A)RN.
 With a passion for innovation and a commitment to driving business success, I offer the following key strengths:

 🚀 UiPath Automation: Harnessing the power of UiPath, I excel at automating processes, streamlining workflows, and enhancing operational efficiency.
 By optimizing tasks and integrating systems seamlessly, I drive significant time and cost savings for businesses.